-Trust the Data, then Experience – in that order.
+Step 2: Trust the data, then the experience—in that order.

 Data can tell you nearly anything you want to hear.
 The challenge is to let it drive your decision, and be careful not to use it to justify a decision.

 First, your analysis will highlight interesting insights, sometimes the opposite of what you expect.
-Second, you use your experience to understand why those results are occurring.
+Second, use your experience to understand why those results are occurring.
 Is your parcel spend higher than you expected?
-It may be your system not optimizing for the right mode of transport, or it may be a process issue resulting in a need to expedite late shipments to customers.
-The worst answer is: “Oh, it’s probably an issue with the data.”
+It may be your system is not optimized for the right mode of transport.
+Or it may be a process issue resulting in a need to expedite late shipments to customers.
+The worst answer to why these results are occurring is: “Oh, it’s probably an issue with the data.”
 A data-first approach helps you uncover hard truths in your logistics business.

 Some of the best data analysts and logistics analysts see the patterns and know where the issues are but don’t have the authority or support to take action to make the necessary improvements.
 There is no success if you know The Goal, identify the hard truths, and yet don’t take action to improve your business results.
-Share a summary of your data findings with your leaders, along with your recommendation of how to solve the problem to better deliver on The Goal.
+Share a summary of your data findings with your leaders.
+Be sure to include your recommendations on how to solve the problem to better deliver on The Goal.
 You may also need help from upstream or downstream partners in the supply chain, so present those requests in a way that will show how they may also benefit from these actions.

-After all, clean, accurate data doesn’t only benefit logistics professionals; it helps finance, warehousing—and your customers, too.
+After all, clean, timely, and accurate data doesn’t only benefit logistics professionals; it helps finance, warehousing—and your customers, too.